Sobaaaan/premier-league-fixtures-app/README.md

 ## Features

-- Fetches Premier League fixtures from the official API
+- Fetches Premier League fixtures from the official API.
-- Displays the home team and away team for each fixture
+- Displays the home team and away team for each fixture.
-- Modern and responsive design
+- Modern and responsive design.

 ## Contributing